Your credit report is an important part of your financial well-being, so take the time to learn what it is and how to check it.

 This is the information you can expect to see on your credit report.

 - Information about your current and past loans and credit card accounts

 - Outstanding medical debts that are more than 180 days old and are not being paid by insurance

-- Your public record information, such as bankruptcies
+- Your public record information, such as bankruptcies (but not tax liens)

 - A list of companies that have reviewed your credit

-So, why should you check it often?
+Why should you check your credit report often?